-End the morning first-step pain, without resting.
-Stride loads the fascia and restores blood flow, the cause ice and rest miss.
+End morning first-step heel pain in 3 weeks, without taking six weeks off.
+Stride loads the fascia and restores blood flow, the cause that ice and rest miss.

-First step feels like glass?
-That's not willpower.
-It's your fascia.
+First step out of bed feels like glass?

 Roll a few minutes morning and post-run.
 Keep training on a simple plan.
 No boot, no six weeks off.
 The morning step changes first.

-The morning first step is the first thing that gets better.
+The morning first step is the first thing to change.

 Load and blood flow, not numbing and waiting.